Searchbreed

 Pugs need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-Small brachycephalic breed. ~400-600 kcal/day.
+Small brachycephalic breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Obesity worsens breathing — strict portions.
 Key nutrients to look for: limited ingredients, omega-3.
 Avoid: high-calorie treats.

 Pugs are better suited to experienced owners.
 They're charming, mischievous, loving — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.